Did you wake up feeling heavy-headed and weak? Does your tummy refuse to accept anything? Is your pregnancy giving you a tough time in the mornings?

 The age-old, crude bone broth is made by simmering bones from beef or chicken with seasonings in water for over two days.
 The new-age bone broth has carrots, onions, leeks, cabbage, kale, and a mixture of herbs to enhance its flavor and therapeutic properties (6).

 This broth is a concoction of anti-inflammatory, digestive, decongestant, and revitalizing active ingredients.
 You can consume it like a clear soup (6).
-It is light on the tummy and soothes your aching body.
+It is light on the tummy and soothes an aching body.

-We’ve sung enough glories about protein.
-It’s time for some carbs!
+We’ve stated enough benefits about protein.
+Now, it is time for some carbs!
 Carbohydrates are not always the villains.
 They also help in building a strong body and strengthening immunity.
 Since they are easily digestible, oats are an ideal carb source you can opt for, especially on days you experience tummy troubles.

 Oats are whole grains that contain good sugars and fiber like beta-glucans.
 These polysaccharides enhance your immunity by activating the immune cells involved in fighting pathogens (natural killer cells, macrophages, etc.) (7).